What are the five most asked features of Enterprise Asset Management Software?

 Asset Tracking during site deployments, daily operations, or decommissioning is critical for operations managers.
 Performing audits and highlighting process deviations are essential to fix process issues and identify operational gaps.

-CSPs need a solution that can perform electronic audits on the network to automatically identify the addition/movements/removals of assets in the network and sends alerts to users if these changes are deviations from tracked workflows.
+CSPs need a solution that can perform electronic audits on the network to automatically identify the addition/movements/removals of assets in the enterprise and sends alerts to users if these changes are deviations from tracked workflows.
 This information can also be used to suggest process improvements.

 3. AI-based Contract Management